Nikita Mazepin: 2019

 In 2019, Mazepin progressed to Formula 2 to partner Nyck de Vries at ART Grand Prix.
 His season was marked by causing an accident with Nobuharu Matsushita in the Sochi sprint race.
-While his teammate ended up winning the championship, Mazepin ended the season in 18th place with 11 points.
+While his teammate ended up winning the championship, Mazepin ended the season in 18th place with eleven points.

 2020

-In 2020, he signed for the new Hitech Grand Prix Team to drive alongside Italian Luca Ghiotto.
+In 2020, Mazepin signed for the new Hitech Grand Prix Team to drive alongside Italian Luca Ghiotto.
 His first podium came at the Hungaroring with second place, before taking his first F2 victory in Britain.
 Mazepin also won the feature race at Mugello.
 On the final lap of the Belgian feature race, he pushed Carlin driver Yuki Tsunoda wide, and was given a five-second time penalty, denying himself victory.